Another Brick in the Wall: Recording

-At the suggestion of producer Bob Ezrin, Pink Floyd added elements of disco, which was popular at the time.
-According to guitarist David Gilmour:
+At the suggestion of the producer Bob Ezrin, Pink Floyd added elements of disco, which was popular at the time.
+According to the guitarist, David Gilmour:

-Gilmour recorded his guitar solo using a 1955 Gibson Les Paul Gold Top guitar with P-90 pick-ups.
-Despite his reservations about Ezrin's additions, Gilmour felt the final song still sounded like Pink Floyd.
+Gilmour recorded his guitar solo using a 1955 Gibson Les Paul Gold Top guitar with P-90 pickups.
+The American session guitarist Lee Ritenour said in a 2024 interview that Ezrin had him record some ideas for the solo, as Pink Floyd could not decide how to end it.
+Though his parts were not used, he said he detected his influence in the last bars of Gilmour's solo.

+Despite his reservations about the disco element, Gilmour felt the final song sounded like Pink Floyd.
 When Ezrin heard the song with a disco beat, he was convinced it could become a hit, but felt it needed to be longer, with two verses and two choruses.
 The band resisted, saying they did not release singles; Waters told him: "Go ahead and waste your time doing silly stuff."

 While the band members were away, Ezrin edited the takes into an extended version.
-He also had engineer Nick Griffiths record children singing the verse at Islington Green School, close to Pink Floyd's studio.
-Griffiths was instructed to record only two or three children; inspired by a Todd Rundgren album featuring an audience in each stereo channel, he suggested recording an entire school choir.
+He also had the engineer Nick Griffiths record children singing the verse at Islington Green School, close to Pink Floyd's studio.
+Griffiths was instructed to record only two or three children.
+Inspired by a Todd Rundgren album featuring an audience in each stereo channel, he suggested recording a school choir.
 The school allotted only 40 minutes for the recording.

-Alun Renshaw, head of music at the school, was enthusiastic, and said later: "I wanted to make music relevant to the kids – not just sitting around listening to Tchaikovsky.
+Alun Renshaw, the head of music at the school, was enthusiastic, and said later: "I wanted to make music relevant to the kids – not just sitting around listening to Tchaikovsky.
 I thought the lyrics were great – 'We don't need no education, we don't need no thought control' ...
 I just thought it would be a wonderful experience for the kids."
+The children's choir in the recording featured 23 students, who practised for about a week to prepare.
 Renshaw hid the lyrics from the headteacher, Margaret Maden, fearing she might stop the recording.
 Maden said: "I was only told about it after the event, which didn't please me.
 But on balance it was part of a very rich musical education."

 Renshaw and the children spent a week practising before he took them to a recording studio near the school.
-According to Ezrin, when he played the children's vocals to Waters, "there was a total softening of his face, and you just knew that he knew it was going to be an important record."
+According to Ezrin, when he played the children's vocals to Waters, "There was a total softening of his face, and you just knew that he knew it was going to be an important record."
 Waters said: "It was great—exactly the thing I expected from a collaborator."

-For the single version, a four-bar instrumental intro was added to the song that was created by looping a section of the backing track.
-The single fades out during the guitar solo.
-The version included on the compilation A Collection of Great Dance Songs combines the single version's intro and the LP version's ending.
-(Later compilations such as Echoes: The Best of Pink Floyd and The Best of Pink Floyd: A Foot in the Door instead include the album version prefaced by "The Happiest Days of Our Lives".)